Wilbraham Wesleyan Academy

-Wilbraham Wesleyan Academy was one of the oldest educational institutions of the Methodist Episcopal Church.
+Wesleyan Academy was the first name of one of the oldest educational institutions of the Methodist Episcopal Church.
 It was established by Methodist clergy of New England in 1818.
-Originally located in New Market, New Hampshire, before moving to Wilbraham, Massachusetts, it was intended both for general educational purposes and for young men intending to enter the ordained ministry.
+Originally located in New Market, New Hampshire, before moving to Wilbraham, Massachusetts, it was intended both for general educational purposes and for young men and women intending to enter the ordained ministry.
+It opened with ten students, 5 women and 5 men.

 Move to Massachusetts

 In 1824 an act of incorporation was obtained from the legislature of Massachusetts, and the academy was moved to Wilbraham, where it opened in September 1825.

-Eight students were present on opening day, and thirty-five attended during that first term.
+Eight students were present on opening day in Massachusetts, and thirty-five attended during that first term.
 It had a history of coeducation and had classes of 200-300 students.
 Its first principal after it moved to Massachusetts was Dr. Wilbur Fisk, who served until 1831.
 That year he became president of Wesleyan University in Connecticut.

 In 1971 the academy merged with Monson Academy, established in 1804.
 It became known as Wilbraham & Monson Academy.
 It continues to operate as a college preparatory school for grades 9-12 on the Wilbraham campus.